|Eggplant layered with tomato sauce and topped with saffron custard makes an elegant and delicious main course.|

-Meanwhile, heat olive oil in small frying pan, add onion, garlic, and herbs, and sauté over low heat for 10-15 minutes, until soft.
-Add tomatoes, increase heat, and cook about 15 minutes, until thickened.
-Season with salt, pepper, and, if necessary, sugar.
+Meanwhile, heat 2 T olive oil, add onion, garlic, and herbs, and sauté over low heat for 10-15 minutes, until soft.
+Add tomatoes, salt, and pepper, increase heat, and cook about 15 minutes, until thickened.
+Taste.
+If it’s very tart, stir in some sugar.

-Preheat oven to 350.
 Spread about a cup of tomato sauce on the bottom of the baking dish, then cover with an overlapping layer of eggplant.
 Sprinkle with salt, pepper, and half of the basil, torn into pieces.
-Top with Gruyère, then another layer of eggplant and basil, then the rest of the tomato sauce.
-Carefully spread the ricotta/saffron custard on top.
+Top with cheese, then another layer of eggplant and basil, then the rest of the tomato sauce.

-Bake about 40 minutes, until golden and slightly puffy.
-Remove from oven and let cool for 5 minutes.
-Serve with something neutral like rice, pasta, or mashed potatoes.
+Bake 30-40 minutes, until golden and slightly puffy.
+Remove from oven and let cool for 5 minutes, then carefully cut and serve.